infinum/ios-handbook/Project flow/Custom xcconfigs.md

 ![](/img/xcconfig_tutorial/step_5_4.png)

-- as you can see, there is also a new field on this level.
+- As you can see, there is also a new field on this level.
 Now we have 6 columns.

 ```
 Resolved | Target0 | Config.File (Target Build) | Project | Config.File (Project Build)| iOS Default
 ```

 - Config File (Target Build)
-	- build configuration based on current target build configuration settings
+	- Build configuration based on the current target build configuration settings

 	![](/img/xcconfig_tutorial/step_5_5.png)

-- go through the target row and delete it
+- Go through the target row and delete it.

 ### Step 6—custom Info.plist

-- after duplicating the default target in step 1., __Info.plist__ can get all messed up.
+- After duplicating the default target in step 1., __Info.plist__ can get all messed up.
-	- delete newly created __Info.plist__, which is probably in the root of the project
+	- Delete newly created __Info.plist__, which is probably in the root of the project.
-	- copy default __Info.plist__
+	- Copy default __Info.plist__.
-	- rename both to something meaningful (e.g., Info—Target0.plist, Info—Target1.plist)
+	- Rename both to something meaningful (e.g., Info—Target0.plist, Info—Target1.plist).
-	- add those files to the project as you would add any other file
+	- Add those files to the project as you would add any other file.
-	- be sure to __unselect__ _Target Membership_
+	- Be sure to __unselect__ _Target Membership_.

 	![](/img/xcconfig_tutorial/step_6.png)

-- set up your custom files to use those
+- Set up your custom files to use those
-	- open __Target0-Shared.xcconfig__
+	- Open __Target0-Shared.xcconfig__
-	- find __INFOPLIST_FILE__
+	- Find __INFOPLIST_FILE__
-	- change to __INFOPLIST_FILE = CustomConfiguration/Info - Target0.plist__ (your newly created)
+	- Change to __INFOPLIST_FILE = CustomConfiguration/Info - Target0.plist__ (newly created)
-	- check that everything is OK by clicking on
+	- Check that everything is OK by clicking on
 		- _Project_
 		- _Target_
 		- _General_

-_The great thing about custom Info.plist is that you can easily setup custom AppIcon, Assets Catalog..._
+_The great thing about custom Info.plist is that you can easily set up custom AppIcon, Assets Catalog..._

 ### Step 7—Cocoapods

-- be careful when installing _Pods_ in a project with multiple targets
+- Be careful when installing _Pods_ in a project with multiple targets.

 ```
 platform :ios, '8.0'